varunkumardev/amitmerchant1990.github.io/_posts/2020-06-13-new-string-functions-php8.md

 Well, PHP 8 will get shipped with three new such string functions which many of us were anticipating from very long.
 These functions are as below.

-- `str_contains` - Checks if a string is contained in another string and returns a boolean value (true/false) whether or not the string was found.
+- `str_contains` - The function checks if a string is contained in another string and returns a boolean value (true/false) whether or not the string was found.

 ```php
 str_contains ( string $haystack , string $needle ) : bool
 ```

-- `str_starts_with` - Checks if a string begins with another string and returns a boolean value (true/false) whether it does.
+- `str_starts_with` - The function checks if a string begins with another string and returns a boolean value (true/false) whether it does.

 ```php
 str_starts_with ( string $haystack , string $needle ) : bool
 ```

-- `str_ends_with` - checks if a string ends with another string and returns a boolean value (true/false) whether it does.
+- `str_ends_with` - The function checks if a string ends with another string and returns a boolean value (true/false) whether it does.

 ```php
 str_ends_with ( string $haystack , string $needle ) : bool